 Some greens powders use a combination of these methods to get their finished product.
 That's because dehydrating the whole vegetable can have a stronger taste that's off-putting to some.
 On the other hand, the juice from fruits and vegetables tends to be a bit sweeter.

 But don't be fooled by the name.
-Many greens powders also contain plenty of beneficial, non-greens ingredients too.
-Ingredients vary by brand, but some of the most commonly included are:
+Many greens powders also contain plenty of beneficial, non-greens ingredients too, like leafy green veggies, fruits and grasses.